Expert witnesses in English law: Admissibility

-Commentors have criticised the current standards on the grounds of the criteria for decisions being obscure and insufficiently rigorous.
+Commentators have criticised the current standards on the grounds of the criteria for decisions being obscure and insufficiently rigorous.
 The Law Commission suggested a more rigorous framework after a consultation, however the Government chose not to enact the law instead updating the Consolidated Criminal Practice Directives to include a number of suggested factors for consideration.
 Roberts describes these directives as well as advice published by the Judicial College and to a lesser sense guidance by professional association as a form of soft law, writings that do not formally bind a court but nevertheless influence their decisions, which guide decision making surrounding expert evidence.